The point insertion technique and open $r$-spin theories I: moduli and orientation: Review of graded -spin surfaces, their moduli and bundles

-To define the $r$-spin theory, in the sequel to this work, we need to consider the \textit{Witten bundle} on the moduli space.
+We first concentrate on $g=0,$ the disk case.
+To define the $r$-spin theory, in the sequel \cite{TZ2} to this work, we need to consider the \textit{Witten bundle} on the moduli space.
 Roughly speaking, let $\pi: \mathcal{C} \to \Mbarstar_{0,k,l}^{1/r}$ be the universal curve and $\mathcal{S} \to \mathcal{C}$ be the twisted universal spin bundle with the universal Serre-dual bundle